meepak/yavpa/README.md

 6. Filter presets for brush stroke styles & customization option
 7. lock sketch
 8. color picker improvement, custom swatches and save permanently
-9. drawing pan & zoom
+9. drawing pan & zoom -- allow simplest pinch zoom and unzoom -- show percentag at cornor and tapping it resets back to 100%, allow panning when zoomed
 10. Erasure + breaking/merging paths (cut, intersect, union, exclusion, etc)
 11. Handle fill & fill animation
 12. paths as layer
 13. pen tool implementation
+14. What to do when drawn outside of canvas, at the moment its adjust back.. should we really cut off?
+15. Landscape rotate toolbar

 TODO
 Screen mode remember -- unnecessary but done remove select for later -- done
 Remember control value . -- done
 htybetter color picker, swatches -- done
+CRITICAL TO FIX -- when drawn near header buttons deactivates -- done with canvas size added --NOPE, ISSUE STILL THERE Cut off drawing outside canvas??? -- done for now with shouldCancelWhenOutside -- doesn't really cut off but it's fine for this version, will decide later what to do..
+Automatically adjust view box -- done -- NOPE, IF SVG HAS VIEWBOX, IT MESSES WITH PAN HANDLER -- DONE

+preview -- fix all bugs ---- almost there auto play at beginging -- Done save animation params as part of metadata -- done error when NO LOOP and play button pressed --- done, good enough or now...

 give ui finishing touch -- done mostly, will give finishing touch before uplaod

-preview -- fix all bugs ---- almost there

-CRITICAL TO FIX -- when drawn near header buttons deactivates
+1. light weight header banner..

+export --
+1. Do not use canvas view.. no need for button at top and show code preview Show all export options on screen directly...
-export -- fix all bugs , add gif + video option
+3. add gif + video option

-bug reporting, contacting option
+fix all bugs -- assuming done, RN taken out, only support static SVG, SMIL, CSS & Lottie bug reporting, contacting option --- through app store, will put later, no tracking nothing for now!!

 -----done------------